-A Texas woman who received a more than \$9,000 power bill this month is suing her electricity provider for price gouging.
-It is the first such lawsuit after a harrowing week of snow and subfreezing temperatures brought on skyrocketing energy prices for thousands of customers in the state and blackouts for millions of others.
+A Texas woman who was hit with a \$9,000 power bill this month has sued her electricity provider for price gouging in a case that highlights the risks some consumers face in the state's deregulated energy market.

-Consumer law experts say more such lawsuits are likely to come.
-But Texas' deregulated electricity market, complete with what's called variable-rate pricing, means that many of these claimants will have an uphill battle getting their bills discharged.
+The suit is the first of its kind after a harrowing week of snow and subfreezing temperatures that brought on skyrocketing energy prices for thousands of customers in the state and blackouts for millions of others.
+The economic toll of the extreme weather event could top \$200 billion, putting the freeze on par with some of the costliest natural disasters to hit the United States.
 Lisa Khoury, a resident of Chambers County in Houston, filed a class-action suit Monday against her electricity provider, Griddy Energy.
-According to the suit, Khoury was charged \$9,546 between February 1 Sign up for Breaking News Alerts enter your email Sign Up By signing up, you agree to the CBS Terms of Use and acknowledge the data practices in our Privacy Policy.
-Receive updates, offers & other information from the CBS family of companies & our partners.
+According to the suit, Khoury was charged \$9,546 between February 1 and 19, an amount 40 times higher than her typical bill range of \$200 to \$250.
+Sign up for Breaking News Alerts enter your email Sign Up Receive updates, offers & other information from the CBS family of companies & our partners.
 Opt out through the unsubscribe link in any marketing email.
 Khoury said Griddy pulled \$1,200 from her bank account via an auto-pay system before she stopped payment through her bank, but she still owes over \$8,000 for power that was intermittent, according to the complaint.
 Khoury and other class members of the suit are seeking \$1 billion in monetary relief.
 "Griddy charged Khoury in the middle of a disaster.
 She and her husband mostly were without power in their home from Wednesday, February 17, 2021, to Thursday, February 18, 2021.
 At the same time, Khoury hosted her parents and in-laws, who are in their 80s, during the storm.
 Even then, she continued to minimize any power usage because of the high prices," the complaint reads.
 Khoury lawyer Derek Potts, national managing partner of the Potts Law Firm, said Griddy's billing runs afoul of Texas' consumer protection laws - and that thousands of electricity users are likely affected.